kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 1. Provide a configurable policy mechanism that meets the needs of all use-cases
 2. Limit privilege escalation and other attacks beyond the pod to host boundary (e.g. policies on services, secrets, etc.)
+3. Feature parity with PodSecurityPolicy.
+In particular, support for providing default values or any other mutations will not be included.

 ## Proposal